focus4wardbiz/bot/_posts/2020-04-09-tough-times-the-covid-19-situation.md

 post_date: 2020-04-09 13:33:15
 ---
 <!-- wp:paragraph -->
 <p>Let's give them a name, i would prefer an "all of a sudden."
 No one is watching, no one is expecting.
 Things just change unexpectedly.
-That's what the Covid-19 pandemic has brought unto us.</p>
+That's what the <a href="https://www.google.com/search?q=covid+19&amp;oq=covid+19&amp;aqs=chrome..69i57l2j69i60l5j69i61.1941j0j7&amp;sourceid=chrome&amp;ie=UTF-8">Covid-19</a> situation has brought unto us.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->